 I have decided not to start a Patreon.
 I don’t want my hobby turning into an obligation, so I’ve decided to post links to my content packs here for free:

-Method 1: without special modules, run your grid in a Hex Columns Odd 74 px format.
+Method 1 - The Hex Trick: without special modules, run your grid in a Hex Columns Odd 74 px format.
 This lines up with a 64 px isometric grid.

-Method 2: for full isometric grid support check out the grape_juice-isometics plugin which is currently in early access available through this patreon
+Method 2 - Full Isometric: for full isometric grid support check out the grape_juice-isometics plugin which is currently in early access available through this patreon

-Find full settings for maps imported into Foundry VTT in Content pack 1.
+Find full settings recommendations for maps imported into Foundry VTT in Isometric Content pack 1.

 I find Roll20 works the best running in “gridless” mode and moving your tokens freely.
+Bake your tactical grid into your map images and then size your tokens so the height of the creature is to scale with the grid.
 Find my settings for maps imported into Roll20 in Content pack 1.
 Measurements will be approximate, but Roll20 handles gridless well.

 There are many artists making isometric assets of diverse styles and levels of detail.
 Here is a big list of active creators you might want to check out: